 Meal Plan Access

-We have replaced our dining hall access system with new biometric finger/vein scanning technology.
-ALL meal plan holders (including Swipe plan holders) will need to enroll in the system in order to have access to the dining halls.
+Our dining hall access system utilizes biometric finger/vein scanning technology.
+All meal plan holders (including Swipe plan holders) are required to enroll in the system in order to enter the dining halls.

-The technology being used is a biometric technology similar to the hand geometry technology previously used by Dining.
-The new technology created by the leader in biometrics technologies Safran uses a combination of two biometric readings, fingerprints and finger veining that results in the #1 rating in enrollment and identification accuracy.
+Biometric technology uses a combination of two biometric readings, fingerprints and finger veining that result in the #1 rating in enrollment and identification accuracy.

 UNH Dining does not store fingerprint or finger vein information.
 You will not need your ID card to enter the dining halls in the future for any meal plan.
 You will simply scan your finger for quick access.